TheF1rstPancake/coen281_twitterrank/README.md

 The first argument is the name of the database file that you created when running `get_tweets.py`.

 ## Running PageRank and Sentiment Analysis
+We have a final script named `combine.py` that combines the ranking results with the sentiment analysis to give us a final weighted sentiment analysis result.

+  `python combine.py database.db`

+This will run the combination metric and output the 4 values:
+  1. **Positive (Unranked)**: The percentage of tweets that are *positive* using basic sentiment analysis
+  2. **Negative (Unranked)**: The percentage of tweets that are *negative* using basic sentiment analysis
+  3. **Positive (Ranked)**: The percentage of tweets that are *positive* using the weighted (ranked) sentiment analysis
+  4. **Negative (Ranked)**: The percentage of tweets that are *negative* using the weighted sentiment analysis